 Instead of the commonly used P16, phosphor P24 is used.
 This results in a better signal-to-noise ratio due to the higher light output; also, the resolution of P24 is notably better than that of P16.
-The longer persistence, 1 μ sec to decay to the 10% point, is said to limit the scan speed.
-With proper electrical filtering, speeds of up to 80 μ m/ μ sec with reasonable resolution have been obtained with this phosphor.3
+The longer persistence, 1μ sec to decay to the 10% point, is said to limit the scan speed.
+With proper electrical filtering, speeds of up to 80 μ m/ μ sec with reasonable resolution have been obtained with this phosphor.

 The use of cathode ray tubes in precision measuring applications implies frequent calibration.
 The more stable the hardware, the fewer calibrations are necessary.
 By keeping the CRT deflection hardware to a minimum, but of high quality, a high degree of stability is obtained.
 The deflection amplifiers are dc-coupled and differential throughout.
-The drift is less than 50 μ V, referred to the input, per °C over an eight-hour period and is non-accumulative.4

 Variations in the accelerating high voltage show as size changes.
-Since the deflection is proportional to the square root of this voltage, a regulation of 0.01% at 27 kV insures stability of $3.5 \,\mu$ m over a 3×3 -square-inch area.
+Since the deflection is proportional to the square root of this voltage, a regulation of 0.01% at 27 kV insures stability of 3.5 μ m over a 3 × 3-square-inch area.